Data Mesh

 The cradle of Data Mesh

-Building a data-oriented business remains one of the top strategic goals of organizations and executives.
+Building a data-driven business remains one of the top strategic goals of organizations and executives.
 And while it may seem logical for companies to embrace the idea of being data-driven, it’s far more difficult to execute on that idea.

 Changing landscape of data expectations